-: To wash your windshield, press and hold the windshield washer paddle.
+PUSH: To wash your windshield, press and hold the paddle with the windshield washer symbol.
 The washers and wipers will operate.
 When you release the paddle, the washers will stop, and the wipers will continue to operate for two cycles, unless your wipers were already on.
-In that case, the wipers will resume the wiper speed you had selected earlier.
+In that case, the wipers will resume the wiper speed you selected earlier.